jessebuckmann/sample_preparation_module/Syllabus_2020.md

 ### Mentor meeting
 In the first meeting with your mentor, introduce yourselves and then:

-+ Review your peronal goals
++ Review your personal goals
 + Review your project description
 + Set 1-2 personal goals in your team for your project.
 + Create your [project canvas](./Coordination/_Templates/project_canvas.pptx)